The Office of the Corrections Ombuds (OCO) is actively participating in the Washington State Office of Equity's Pro-Equity Anti-Racism (PEAR) Teams.

 - Conducting an Equity Impact Review (Due August 1, 2022)

 Creating and implementing a PEAR Strategic Action Plan (Due September 1, 2022)

 Preparing a PEAR Annual Performance Report annually beginning September 1, 2023

 Updating the agency’s PEAR Strategic Action Plan annually

-The OCO hopes to partner with empathy-centered, community members to embed the PEAR Framework in all agency decision making and actions.
+The OCO hopes to partner with empathy-centered community members to embed the PEAR Framework in all agency decision making and actions.
 All are welcome; we hope you will join the OCO's PEAR team.
-If you would like to learn more, the OCO PEAR Team asks that you contact Caitlin Robertson, and she will pass along your contact information to the team.
+If you would like to learn more, please email the OCO PEAR Team.
 Thank you!